Simmie Knox: Art

 Knox began his career teaching at the Bowie State College, Maryland and the Duke Ellington School of the Arts, Washington D.C.
 He painted still lifes and sold them on a market stall.
 On leaving college abstract art was in vogue.
+In 1976 his portrait of educator and activist Mary McLeod Bethune was unveiled in the South Carolina House of Representatives.
 He continued in this style through the 1970s before committing himself to portraiture in 1981.
 "With abstract painting I didn't feel the challenge.
 The face is the most complicated thing there is.
 The challenge is finding that thing, that makes it different from another face," he later said.

 Comedian Bill Cosby is credited with raising his profile in the 1990s when Knox was commissioned to paint 12 members of the Cosby family.
 He subsequently painted notable figures such as Muhammad Ali, and Supreme Court Justices Thurgood Marshall and Ruth Bader Ginsburg, before coming to the attention of the U.S. Senate and the White House.
 In 2000 he was selected to create portraits of Senator Blanche Bruce and of President Bill Clinton.
 He became the first black American painter to paint an official portrait of an American president.
 The paintings of Bill and Hillary Clinton took two years to complete, finished in 2002 and unveiled in June 2004, hanging in the White House's East Wing.

 As a professional artist Knox works from a small converted garage next to his home in Silver Spring, Maryland.
 In 2004 he claimed to charge up to $60,000 for a portrait commission (though he wouldn't reveal the fee for his presidential work).
 Knox has been described as "the unofficial portraitist for trailblazing African Americans", adding paintings to his portfolio of U.S. Attorney General Eric Holder, Governor Andrew Cuomo and a sculpture of mayor of Baltimore, Clarence Burns.
 He has also done portraits of Oprah Winfrey and baseball legend Hank Aaron.
 In 2013 a short film was created and shown about Knox's life, by the Delaware Humanities Forum.

 Knox produced portraits of Joseph A. Johnson Jr., James Lawson, Walter R. Murray Jr. and Perry Wallace, four African-American alumni of Vanderbilt University, in 2018.
 They hang in Kirkland hall, the administration building.